 Welches Dam and The Ouse Washes

-Welches Dam, part of the Ouse Washes in Cambridgeshire is more than just a beautiful place for a weekend walk - it is a critically important wetland habitat that we have an urgent responsibility to protect for both wildlife and people.
+The 20-mile stretch of wetlands, the largest of its kind in the UK, was more than just a beautiful place for a weekend walk - it was a critically important habitat that we have an urgent responsibility to protect for both wildlife and people.

 Our Journey to the Ouse Washes

-Although the path was wet and muddy, due to recent rains, we pressed on towards the row of bird hides, which were accessed by long flights of wooden steps leading up the bank.
+We decided on our direction and pressed on towards the row of bird hides, reached by long flights of wooden steps leading up the bank.

 The steps up to one of the bird hides at Ouse WashesThe steps up to one of the bird hides at the Ouse Washes